-From doorstepping to nuisance messages, scammers are exploiting the Coronavirus (Covid-19).
+From doorstepping to nuisance messages, scammers are exploiting the coronavirus (Covid-19) pandemic.

-Reports of Coronavirus-related scams have been rife for weeks now.
-According to Action Fraud, £800,000 has been lost to coronavirus scams since February this year.
+Reports of coronavirus-related scams have been rife since the beginning of the pandemic.
+According to Action Fraud, £800,000 has been lost to coronavirus scams since February 2020.
 Scammers are constantly coming up with new ways to get their hands on cash and are preying on people’s vulnerabilities during this unsettling time.

 Fraudsters are using text messages, social media posts, online advertisements, phone calls and even doorstepping to defraud their unsuspecting victims.